gs1-romania/jaxb-tools/README.md

 This plugin generates the toString, equals and hashCode methods for classes generated with jaxb-xjc.

-It works only with JAXB 2.x.
+It works only with JAXB 2.x and XJC 2.3.x.
 Apache commons-lang3 is required.

 This library is tested only with GDSN XSD schemas.
 There are edge cases that are not considered.